TanStack/router/docs/src/pages/overview.md

 Let's just say React Location doesn't skimp on search params.
 It handles all of this out of the box and goes the extra mile!

-### Client-side Navigational Suspense
+### Asynchronous Navigation

-Popularized by frameworks like [Next.js](https://nextjs.org) and now [Remix](https://remix.run), **specifying asynchronous dependencies for routes that can all resolve in parallel before rendering** has become an expectation of almost every SSR-based routing API.
-I believe this capability, while intuitive in an SSR environment, is not exclusive to it and definitely has a place in the client-side routing world.
+Popularized by frameworks like [Next.js](https://nextjs.org) and now [Remix](https://remix.run), **specifying asynchronous dependencies for routes that can all resolve in parallel before rendering** is quickly becoming table stakes for almost every React Framework out there.
+It would be nice if Suspense on its own could give us the solution, but without a router to indicate what needs to be pre-loaded, only suspending on render doesn't allow you to avoid waterfal suspense requests.

-React Location provides first-class support for specifying arbitrary asynchronous dependencies for your routes and will asynchronously suspend navigation rendering until these dependencies are met.
+This capability of knowing everything that needs to be fetched up front before navigating is being exploreded heavily in SSR frameworks, but not in cleint-side apps.
+React Location's goal is to provide that same first-class support for specifying arbitrary asynchronous dependencies for your routes while asynchronously suspending navigation rendering until these dependencies are met.

-Don't like the initial fallback showing on the client while mounting?
-React Location provides the ability to both:

-- Match and pre-load route data during SSR and also
-- Supply pre-loaded route data during rehydration

-### Why not simply PR/plugin/proxy/add these features into an existing router?

-I tried and initially succeeded in proxying React Router v6 (arguably the only worthy router in the ecosystem to try this with) to achieve these features.
-I even shipped it to production for 6 months on a beta release!
-However, after hitting the ceiling on its public API and quite literally proxying and re-exporting every single function/variable/type from the library, I realized that unless the core internals of React Router were both exposed and altered (which would require yet another breaking change on its part) my RR plugin could not provide consistent features and simply is just not going to work with new ones.
-Only then, did I know it was time to design a new router from the ground up with support for the features I needed.
+To do this properly, routing and navigation needs to be designed from the ground up to be **fully asynchronous**.
+The following features in React Location are first-class and native to the entire routing architecture:

+- Scheduling
+- Batching
+- Data Loading
+- Asynchronous Elements
+- Pending states
+- Error handling
+- Preloading
+- Caching

+### So much more!

+Enough overview, there's so much more to do with React Location.
+Hit that next button and let's get started!